10xJosh/10xJosh/README.md

 <h1>Howdy and Welcome!👋</h1>

 My name is Josh and I am a self-taught .NET developer.
 I got my start in IT doing helpdesk support for Microsoft Office 365 products.
-I am Comptia A+ certified and I am also OSCP certified, a popular cybersecurity certification.
+I am Comptia A+ certified and I am also OSCP certified.
 In my free time when im not learning more about tech, I love gaming, reading, and doing yoga.

 <h2>Latest Projects</h2>